-Several circumstances can change an amount of support owed to another.
+Several circumstances can change the amount of support owed to another.
 A significant change in one of the parent’s income can justify changing the support owed, whether such a change results in an increase or decrease.
-Additionally, when visitation amounts for each parent is changed, the support owed can then be recalculated.
-A brief consultation with an attorney can provide what all scenarios can justify changing the amount owed.
+Additionally, when visitation amounts for each parent are changed, the support owed can then be recalculated.
+A brief consultation with an attorney can provide all the scenarios that can justify changing the amount owed.

 Once a Tennessee court orders a person to pay child support, whether it’s to another parent, the Department of Children’s Services, or anyone else for that matter, the willing failure to do so can be considered a “Contempt of Court,” which may result in multiple negative consequences, including incarceration.
 Such contempt cases can be brought by either the person or entity owed the support or by a local child support office, through the appropriate District Attorney’s Office.

 Support vs. Gift